hatv/datafirst/4.applicationdeveloper/readme.md

     e.
 Binding services allows the Node.js service to authenticate to Cloudant without hard coding credentials in the JavaScript code.
 It uses environment variables on the server-side to share the credentials between services.

-7. In the top, navigation bar click the “**Overview**” tab.
+7. In the top navigation bar click the “**Overview**” tab.

     a.
-In the Continuous Delivery panel select “**Add Git Repo and Pipeline**”
+In the Continuous Delivery panel select “**Add Git Repo and Pipeline**”.
+You may have to log back to your Bluemix account.

     b.
 If you already have a jazz.net account bind with that account.
-Otherwise, enter a n alias (account name) to allow Bluemix to create a Dev Ops account for you.
+Otherwise, enter an alias (account name) to allow Bluemix to create a DevOps account for you.

     c.
 Accept the DevOps Services terms by ticking the box.